How to Manage Your Money Like a Millionaire — When You Definitely Aren’t One

 Penny Hoarder tip: Like Matthews said, what’s really important is to start investing — even if it’s only a little bit.

 To jumpstart, you can literally automate your investing.
 Stash lets you start investing for as little as $5.
 You set up this app to pull a select sum of money from your bank account at regular intervals.
 It funnels that money into a set of simple portfolios reflecting your beliefs, interests and goals.
-Plus, Penny Hoarders get a $5 bonus with code PENNYH to get started!
+Plus, The Penny Hoarder is teaming up with Stash to give you an extra $5 after your first investment.

 2. Get Help